Back to posts

-I've been playing around with Pydantic AI's output validation features and wanted to jot down some notes about the @output_validator
+I've been playing around with the @output_validator decorator and wanted to jot down some notes, particularly about the case where you need runtime dependencies for validation.

 import os